IOANNISMICHAEL/SeleniumTestCases/README.md

 ---------------------------------------------
 Download Selenium Web Drivers from: https://selenium.dev/downloads/
+*Can also be found on my Github
 (Download all of the them, IE, Chrome, Firefox and place them into a local file)

 Selenium IDE Jar
 -------------------------------------------
-Download Selenium IDE from: https://selenium.dev/downloads/ Save it in the same local directory as the Web Drivers
+Download Selenium IDE from: https://selenium.dev/downloads/ *Can also be found on my Github
+Save it in the same local directory as the Web Drivers

 Java